videosdk-live/videosdk-rtc-react-sdk-example/README.md

   <img width="600" height="338" src="public/join_meeting.gif"/>
   </p>

-- If you select `Interactive Live Streaming` type and `Join as a Host` is clicked, it will show following:
+- If you select `Interactive Live Streaming` type and click `Join as a Host`, it will show following:

-  - `Studio code` - This studio code you can copy and share with other participants that wants to join meeting.
+  - `Studio code` - You can copy this studio code and share with other participants that wants to join the meeting.
   - `TextField for ParticipantName` - This text field will contain name of the participant.
   - `Join Studio Button` - This button will call api to create meeting with studio code that participant want to join.